reactjs/react.dev/beta/src/content/reference/react-dom/flushSync.md

 `flushSync` can significantly hurt performance, and may unexpectedly force pending Suspense boundaries to show their fallback state.

-Most of the time, `flushSync` can be avoided, so use `flushSync` as last resort.
+Most of the time, `flushSync` can be avoided, so use `flushSync` as a last resort.

 </Pitfall>